 In July 2014 the band’s long time drummer, James Preston, passed away after a long battle with cancer.
 The band chose to keep going with drummer Alan Hertz.
 Alan fit right in and made the gig his own.
 In September 2014, the Sons performed a sold-out concert in Northern CA, with Carmen Grillo, Terry Haggerty and Bill Champlin on guitars.

-Recently, many of the Sons’ commercially released records were re-mastered into an amazing two-CD compilation.
+Many of the Sons’ commercially released records were re-mastered into an amazing two-CD compilation available now at our shop.

 The Sons of Champlin continue to perform and consist of: